-By closing your eyes and taking a few deep breaths, these waves will usually pass you by.
+Close your eyes and take a few deep breaths, and these waves will pass by.
+Then, get back to work.

 4. Improve your focus gradually.

 Start with 10 minutes of complete focus.
-Then, over the next week, increase it to 12 minutes, then 14 minutes, and so on.
+Over the next week, increase it to 12 minutes.
+Then 14 minutes and so on.
 Eventually, you’ll be able to focus for 30 to 40 minutes!

-Principle #10: Eliminate distractions.
+Principle #10: Eliminate distractions

 - Turn off notifications on your phone.

-- Mute your group chats.
+- Mute all group chats.

-- Wear a watch so you don’t have to check your phone for the time.
+- Wear a watch, so you don’t have to check your phone for the time.

 - Use headphones while you’re studying (even if there’s no music playing) so that others will be less likely to interrupt you.

 - Turn off your Internet access when you’re doing schoolwork.

 - Close all unnecessary programs or tabs on your computer.